dsp2003/clef/README.md

 Changes
 -------

++ [N] Core fragment ore can be crafted in Alloy Furnace from 10 Lava and 1 Oil (recipe learned on picking the Lava)

 + [N] Molten Core can be crafted from 10 core fragments (the recipe added to stone furnace upon pickup, originally was dropped by UFO boss in EK)

-+ [R] Metalwork station now requires 1 Molten Core to craft (same as in EK)
++ [R] Metalwork station requires 1 Molten Core to craft (same as in EK)

-+ [N] Core fragment now gives 10 points of fuel (seriously, what that pile of blasted glowing stones is even good for?!)
++ [N] Core fragment gives 10 points of fuel (seriously, what that pile of blasted glowing stones is even good for?!)

-+ [N] Oil now gives 1 point of fuel (it's flammable IRL, so why not?)
++ [N] Oil gives 1 point of fuel (it's flammable IRL, so why not?)

++ [N] Lava gives 1 point of fuel (because it's basically the source of core fragments)

-+ [R] Coal now gives 2 points of fuel (same as in EK, 0 in UG)
++ [R] Coal gives 2 points of fuel (same as in EK, 0 in UG)

++ [R] Coal can be crafted from 10 Unrefined Wood in Stone Furnace (recipe learned on picking up the Wood)

-+ [M] Intraspace travel now takes 5 points of fuel (was 50 in EK, 0 in UG made little to no sense, but...)
++ [M] Intraspace travel takes 5 points of fuel (was 50 in EK, 0 in UG made little to no sense, but...)

 + [F] Fixed inability to fuel your ship for vanilla races when starting a new game (required because intraspace travels are not free anymore).

-+ [M] Interspace travel now takes 300 points maximum (was 200 in EK and up to 1000 in UG, which is unreal and would leave you with depleted engine.
++ [M] Interspace travel takes 300 points maximum (was 200 in EK and up to 1000 in UG, which is unreal and would leave you with depleted engine.
 This seems to be the reason (beside the coal not being a "fuel" anymore) why intraspace travel was made cost free in UG, otherwise you'd stuck forever if landed on anything but the Moon or Outpost planet)

 + [N] Limit for items per cell changed to 9999 (was 1000 in EK/UG.
 Everybody wants to be super greedy sometimes :3 )

 + [N] Removed 1000 items limit for Rope

-+ [R] All pickaxes and drills now have EK's durability values (not the mining area, though) and won't break so fast:
++ [R] All pickaxes and drills have EK's durability values (not the mining area, though) and won't break so fast:
  - All drills      (1000 -> 3000)
  - Copper Pickaxe   (200 -> 7500)
  - Silver Pickaxe   (200 -> 7500)